datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ## 4. Apply the manifests in your cluster

-From your root of your locally forked rollouts-demo repository, apply the Kubernetes manifests to your cluster:
+From your root of your locally forked [rollouts-demo](https://github.com/datawire/rollouts-demo) repository, update the a8r.io/repository annotation from `git@github.com:datawire/rollouts-demo.git` to `git@gthub.com:<org>/<repo>.git`, then apply the Kubernetes manifests to your cluster with the command:

 ```
 kubectl apply -f ./manifests